 “How can we display paper poster presentations electronically?”
 That’s the question that has driven the development of most of today’s presentation systems for e-posters.

+At iPosterSessions, we started with other, more basic questions.
 Like, how can we give today’s research scientists and scholars the most modern and effective communication tools with which to create and display their work?

 After all, in just the past decade, advances in the precision and availability of information, audiovisual, and multimedia technologies have had an enormous impact on their ability of researchers to conduct and document their work.